 Triggers can include:

-• Cold, dry weather8
+Cold, dry weather

-• Insect bites or stings1
+Insect bites or stings

-• Pressure on your skin10
+Pressure on your skin

-• Hard or heavily chlorinated water11
+Hard or heavily chlorinated water

-• Metals in jewellery (specifically nickel and cobalt)12
+Metals in jewellery (specifically nickel and cobalt)

 Diagnosis of skin allergies

-If you suspect you may have a skin allergy, you should speak to your GP13.
+If you suspect you may have a skin allergy, you should speak to your GP.
 They will use one or more of the following diagnostic techniques to determine whether you have a skin allergy, what might be triggering it, what type of allergy you have, and how best to treat it

 Diagnosis methods for skin allergies can include:

-Skin prick testing13
+Skin prick testing

 Skin pricking is one of the most common tests for diagnosing allergies.
 During the test, your doctor will drop liquid containing different allergens onto your skin.
 They’ll then prick the skin with a small needle.
 If you’re allergic to the allergen tested, your skin will develop an itchy red bump within the space of 15 minutes.